magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/arch_themes.md

 * **Luma** is for demonstration.
 You may explore it to better understand how Magento themes work.

-* **Blank** theme is a boilerplate for theme customization; a tool to aid your theme development.
-The Blank theme is built on principles of responsive web design, so it may greatly help developing your own responsive Magento themes.
+* **Blank** theme is a boilerplate for theme customization.
+The Blank theme is built on principles of responsive web design, so it's a great tool to create your own responsive Magento themes.

 Although your custom theme can be inherited from Luma (there is no problem in that), we recommend using Blank for new theme development.
 For more details, read about [creating custom themes] and [theme inheritance].